Here are some common questions and answers players have regarding Ultimate rules.

 - What happens when I get fouled or stripped in the end zone when trying to catch the disc?

 - What should happen when someone calls "double team"?

-A: From the USAU Rule Book on Fouls: " Reckless disregard for the safety of fellow players of other dangerously aggressive behavior (such as significantly colliding into a stationary opponent), regardless of whether of when the disc arrives or when contact occurs is considered dangerous play and is treated as a foul.
-This rule is not supersede by any other rule."
+A: From the USAU Rule Book on Fouls: " Reckless disregard for the safety of fellow players of other dangerously aggressive behaviour (such as significantly colliding into a stationary opponent), regardless of when the disc arrives or when contact occurs, is considered dangerous play and is treated as a foul.
+This rule is not superseded by any other rule."